A group from a map and orbit equivalence: Some metric spaces associated to

-\begin{proof} Let us start the study of the relation $ \sim_{\Phi}$ when $r=0$ in condition (a).
-Condition (a2) means, in particular, that the two intervals $I_{j_1}$ and $I_{l_1}$ are adjacent, so they have a cutting point $ z $ in common.
-Also, the $k-1$ first intervals in the sequence, up to $ I_{j_1, \dots , j_{k-1}}$ and $ I_{l_1, \dots , l_{k-1}}$ are adjacent with disjoint $\Phi^m$ images for $m < k-1$, by conditions (E+), (E-).
-The condition (b1) says that the $\Phi^k $ images of $ I_{j_1, \dots , j_{k}}$ and $ I_{l_1, \dots , l_{k}}$ have one point in common.
-This point has to be the $\Phi^k $ image of a cutting point $z$.
-By the eventual coincidence condition (EC) on $\Phi$, there is indeed an integer $k(z)$ for each cutting point, so that the two orbits of $z$ coincide after $k(z)$ iterates.
-Therefore condition (b1) is satisfied for this iterate $k(z)$ and such a condition is satisfied for each cutting point and therefore for each pair of adjacent intervals.
-Since $\Phi$ is a piecewise orientation preserving homeomorphism then condition (b2) is satisfied for the same iterate $k(z)$.
+- Assume first that $r=0$ in $(a1)$.
+By condition $(a2)$, the two intervals $I_{j_1}$ and $I_{l_1}$ are adjacent, so they have a cutting point $ z $ in common and the $k-1$ first intervals in the sequence, up to $ I_{j_1, \dots , j_{k-1}}$ and $ I_{l_1, \dots , l_{k-1}}$ are adjacent.
+By conditions (E+), (E-), this property is satisfied for our map $\Phi$ on the intervals containing the cutting point $z$ on one side, for the integer $k = k(z)$ given by (EC) at $z$.\\ By condition $(b)$, the intervals $ I_{j_1, \dots , j_{k}}$ and $ I_{l_1, \dots , l_{k}}$ are adjacent.
+As above, this property is satisfied for $\Phi$ by the intervals containing the cutting point $z$ as an extreme point.
+By conditions (E+), (E-), the $\Phi^m $ images of these intervals are disjoint for $m < k(z)-1$, so condition $(b1)$ is satisfied.\\ By condition $(b2)$, the $\Phi^k$-images of $ I_{j_1, \dots , j_{k}}$ and $ I_{l_1, \dots , l_{k}}$ have one point in common.
+For the map $\Phi$ this point is the $\Phi^{k(z)} $ image of the cutting point $z$ given above, by the eventual coincidence condition (EC) on $\Phi$ at $z$.
+The conditions $(b1)$ and $(b2)$ are satisfied for this iterate $k(z)$ and such a condition is satisfied for each cutting point and therefore for each pair of adjacent intervals.
+The second condition in $(b2)$ is satisfied since $\Phi$ is a piecewise homeomorphism.